 Plant Therapy Essential oil for muscle pain & soreness

 I bought a few oils from Plant Therapy — and I was kind of feeling like they weren’t that helpful (although their seasonal oil smells great in a diffuser).
 I bought their Muscle Aid and honestly, I didn’t notice ANY change when I used it.
-I even tried it alone, without a carrier oil.
+I even tried it alone as a single oil, without a carrier oil.
 Nada.
 Just didn’t do anything.

 Just me though.
 Anyone had plant therapy work well?